 Note: A rooming house is a building where one or more rooms are available to rent, and four or more people in total can occupy those rooms.

-Inspection of goods left behind
+Request an inspection of goods left behind

-An inspector will then visit and advise on what to do with the goods.
+One of our inspectors will then visit and advise on what to do with the goods.